 If the tenant responds or doesn’t move out, a court date will be set.
 Bring all the documentation you can to the court hearing, including the lease, an accounting document that shows what the tenant owes, and a copy of any notices or communication between you and the tenant.
 If you win the case, you’ll get your property back and the tenants will be told to move out.

 If the tenants don’t move out on their own, the sheriff can come and remove them and allow you to change your locks.
-Then, you can begin preparing your property for the next tenant.
+Then, you can begin preparing your rental property for the next tenant.

 Don’t do anything that isn’t part of the legal process.
 You don’t want to change the locks before you go to court or cut off the utilities.
 Follow the court process and let an attorney handle it on your behalf.